speakeasy-api/speakeasy-code-samples-ts/README.md

         title={CodeSampleFilenameTitle}
         operation={"getPassageText"}
         // client={speakeasyCodeSamples}
-        // 👆optional, if you want to pass the client directly
+        // 👆 optional, if you want to pass the client directly
         // instead of using the provider
       />
     </SpeakeasyCodeSamplesProvider>